 The shooter was described as an African-American man in his early 20s, 5-foot-8 and 150 pounds, goatee with a short haircut.

 There is hardly anything online about this case.
 If you have any links to newspaper articles please contact me.
 If you have photography of Thomas or just wish to share memories, do let me know.
 He deserves to be remembered.
+As soon as I have a photograph I will put it up.
+For now I just posted my generic angels.

 If you have any information please call the Manhattan Beach Police Department at (310) 545-4566 There is a $25,000 reward.